 - travel around the world as a Portuguese as well as an EU citizen

-- obtain dual nationality and have two passports, providing your home country allows dual nationality
+- obtain dual nationality and also have two passports, providing your home country allows dual nationality

 - travel to 115 different countries visa-free.
 Portugal sits 18th in the world on the Passport Index